Table of Contents

 sed -i "s|<tag>.\+</tag>|<tag>pmd_releases/${RELEASE_VERSION}</tag>|" pom.xml

-# Run the project tests against the changed POMs to confirm everything is in running order (skipping cli and dist)
+# Run the project tests against the changed POMs to confirm everything is in running order

-./mvnw clean verify -Dskip-cli-dist -Pgenerate-rule-docs
+./mvnw clean verify -Pgenerate-rule-docs

 # Commit and create tag